 The Service-Disabled Veteran-Owned Small Business Concern Program allows federal agencies to set aside acquisitions for service-disabled veteran-owned small business concerns to compete for exclusively and in some cases to make them sole-source providers.
 By joining the disabled veterans’ business program, your business is eligible to compete for the program’s set-aside contracts.

 The SBA’s Office of Veterans Business Development (OVBD) is devoted exclusively to promoting veteran entrepreneurship and facilitates several programs specifically for veterans.
 The OVBD features customized curriculums, in-person classes, and online courses to give veterans the training to succeed.
-The programs teach the fundamentals of business ownership, small business experts and highlights ways to gain further SBA assistance.
+The programs teach the fundamentals of business ownership and highlight ways to gain further SBA assistance.

 Boots to Business and Boots to Business Reboot are entrepreneurial programs offered by the SBA on military installations around the world.
 They provide participants with an overview of business ownership and is open to transitioning service members (including National Guard and Reserve) and their spouses.